Troop Beverly Hills

-Troop Beverly Hills is a 1989 American comedy film.
-It is produced by the Weintraub Entertainment Group and directed by Jeff Kanew, starring Shelley Long, Craig T. Nelson, Betty Thomas, Mary Gross, Stephanie Beacham and introducing Jenny Lewis as Hannah Nefler.
-The film features a host of young actors, including Carla Gugino, Kellie Martin, Emily Schulman, Ami Foster, and Tori Spelling.
+Troop Beverly Hills is a 1989 American adventure comedy film directed by Jeff Kanew and starring Shelley Long, Craig T. Nelson, Betty Thomas, Mary Gross, Stephanie Beacham, and Jenny Lewis in her film debut.
+The film features a host of young actors, including Ami Foster, Carla Gugino, Kellie Martin, Emily Schulman, and Tori Spelling.

-The film follows Beverly Hills housewife Phyllis Nefler (Shelley Long) as she decides to become a leader of a local troop of Wilderness Girls to prove to her husband she can finish anything she sets her mind to.
-Phyllis becomes an unlikely den mother to the girls, who aren’t taken seriously by other troops.
-When Phyllis falls afoul of a rival troop leader, the girls face the possibility of having their group dissolved—unless they can prove their wilderness skills at the annual jamboree.
+The film follows Beverly Hills housewife Phyllis Nefler (Long) as she decides to become the leader of a local troop of Wilderness Girls to help maintain a relationship with her daughter during a divorce.
+Phyllis becomes an unlikely den mother to the girls, who are not taken seriously by other troops.
+When Phyllis falls afoul of a rival troop leader, the girls face the possibility of having their group dissolved—unless they can prove their wilderness skills at the annual Jamboree.

-Though the film was not a financial success during its release, it has since acquired a cult following as a 1980s kids’ movie with a feminist message.
-In 2020, a sequel was announced to be in development.
+Though the film was not a financial success during its release and received negative critical reception, it has since acquired a cult following as a 1980s children's film with a feminist message.